Skip to main content

 Cocaine

-Quick and euphoric rush, increased confidence, extra alertness.
+Effects: Quick and euphoric rush, increased confidence, extra alertness

 Speed (Amphetamine)

-Headaches, itchy skin (known as formication), anxiety, psychosis, loss of appetite
+Problems: Headaches, itchy skin (formication), anxiety, psychosis, loss of appetite

 Methamphetamine

-Intense euphoria, increased energy and alertness, decreased appetite, increased sociability and sex drive.
+Effects: Intense euphoria, increased energy and alertness, decreased appetite, increased sociability and sex drive

-Increased heart rate and blood pressure, risking stroke and heart attack.
-Psychological addiction, paranoia, hallucinations, and aggressive behaviour.
+Problems: Increased heart rate and blood pressure (risk of stroke/heart attack).
+Psychological addiction, paranoia, hallucinations, aggressive behaviour

 SPACED